 How the Employee Retention Credit affects taxes

 You might find that the total amount of tax you owe has been reduced thanks to the Employee Retention Credit.
-This credit is eligible for business with fewer than 500 employees who either suspended or partially suspended their business due to COVID-19 because of a government order or they experienced a 50% decline in gross receipts when compared with the same quarter in the previous year.
-The catch is that you can’t have a PPP Loan and receive the Employee Retention Credit
+This credit is available to businesses with fewer than 500 employees who either:

-The credit is calculated per employee and is 50% of up to $10,000 in qualified wages paid per quarter.
-If you qualify for the credit and paid three employees $8,000 in qualified wages during a quarter, you’d be eligible for a credit of $12,000.
+The credit is calculated per employee and is 70% of up to $10,000 in qualified wages paid per quarter.
+Qualified wages include the portion of your employees’ earnings you pay FUTA tax on and is reported on IRS Form 940, IRS Form 941, or Form 944.
+If you qualify for the credit and paid three employees $8,000 in qualified wages during a quarter, you’d be eligible for a credit of $16,800.

 One thing that can sometimes take unemployment recipients by surprise is finding out that yes—unemployment benefits are considered taxable income.
 That means you will have to pay state and federal taxes on the amount of money you receive, though you won’t have to pay medicare or social security taxes on it.

 You can pay these taxes in two different ways.
 One option is to fill out form W-4V, and request that the taxes are automatically withheld from your unemployment benefits payments.
 If you don’t request to have taxes automatically withheld, you’ll need to make estimated tax payments during the year.
 Beware of this to avoid an unexpected tax bill.